aleron75/mageres/README.md

 * [Magento 2 Cheat Sheet](https://www.cheatography.com/latmiz/cheat-sheets/magento-2/) - A quick reference guide for Magento 2, command line, XML snippets, template file snippets, Models and other useful bits of information
 * [Magento 2 JavaScript CheatSheet](https://jason.codes/2019/08/magento-2-javascript-cheatsheet/) - A quick go-to reference to see the different ways of handling JavaScript.
 * [Magento 2 Repository Example](https://github.com/pronkoconsulting/magento-2-repository-example) - Example on how Magento 2 project should look like in a repository
+* [Magento 2 Tutorials](https://www.mag-manager.com/magento-2-tutorials/) - Easy to follow guides that will help you dive into Magento 2 specifics and familiarize yourself with basic concepts.
 * [Magento: The Right Way](https://magentotherightway.com/)
 * [Magento Module LarsRoettig_GraphQLStorePickup](https://github.com/larsroettig/module-graphqlstorepickup) - Example of how to create a GraphQL Endpoint for Magento 2.3
 * [Magento Postman repository](https://github.com/nuzil/magento-postman/) - A storage of Postman collections for Magento